ibm-cloud-docs/vpc/delete-vpc.md

 Deleting a VPN gateway can take up to 30 minutes.
 The delete request immediately changes the provisioning status of the VPN gateway to `deleting`.
 However, the VPN gateway is not deleted until it disappears from the list query.
 {: important}

+### VPN server (client-to-site)
+{: #deleting-vpn-server}

+A VPN server (client-to-site) must be deleted before any subnet that it occupies can be deleted.
+When you delete a VPN server, all connected VPN client sessions are terminated automatically.
+You cannot delete a security group that is attached to a VPN server.

+Deleting a VPN server can take a few minutes.
+The delete request immediately changes the provisioning status of the VPN server to `deleting`.
+However, the VPN server is not deleted until it disappears from the list query.
+{: important}

 ### Floating IP
 {: #deleting-floating-ip}

 A floating IP exists outside of a VPC, at the account level.
-If the floating IP is bound to an instance, the floating IP must be released before the floating IP can be deleted.
+If the floating IP is bound to an instance, the floating IP must be unassociated before the floating IP can be deleted.
+For more information, see [About floating IPs](/docs/vpc?topic=vpc-fip-about).

-If you delete a resource to which the floating IP is bound, such as an instance's network interface, the floating IP is released automatically.
+Canceling or reclaiming a VSI does not automatically release any attached floating IP.
+The floating IP remains allocated to your account and continues to accrue charges until you manually release it.
+To avoid unexpected charges, release any floating IPs that are no longer needed by using the console, CLI, or API.
+{: important}

 ### Volume
 {: #deleting-volume}